dngo94/Heroic-Journey-RPG-Game-Project/README.md

 # RPG-CSUF-2020 RPG game project using Godot Engine.
 - My contribution as a Leader/Programmer for a collab RPG Game project which is called Heroic Journey.
-    + Source code of main character and enemies:
+    + Source code of main character and enemies
 - Some higlights:
-    + Implemented A.I for enemies that they will able to roam freely, actively search for and chase main player.
+    + Implemented A.I for enemies that they are able to roam freely, actively search for and chase main player.

 Monster AI: